Skip to main content

 • Persistency helps insurers maintain profitability and policyholder retention

-What is the Persistency Ratio in Insurance?
+What is the Persistency Ratio in Insurance and How to Calculate It?

 If an insurer has 1,000 active policies and 800 of them receive their premium payments on time during the year, the persistency ratio would be:

-Persistency Ratio =800/1000×100 = 80%
+Persistency Ratio = 800/1000×100 = 80%

-The ratio is measured for the financial year or a combination of financial years, starting from one year to 5 years.
+The ratio is measured for the financial year or a combination of financial years, starting from 1 year to 5 years.
 The 1st year’s persistency ratio is estimated in the 1st month of the next year and so on.
-That’s why the one-year persistency ratio is indicated as the 13th-month ratio, and the 3-year ratio would be called 37th-month persistency ratio, and so on.
+That’s why the one-year persistency ratio is indicated as the 13th-month ratio, and the 3-year ratio would be called the 37th-month persistency ratio, and so on.

 Please enter correct name Please enter the Full name